jysui123/esql/README.md

 - ES SQL API and esql do not support `SELECT DISTINCT`, but we can achieve the same result by `SELECT * FROM table GROUP BY colName`
 - ES SQL API does not support `ORDER BY aggregation`, esql support it by applying bucket_sort
 - ES SQL API does not support `HAVING aggregation` that not show up in `SELECT`, esql support it
-- To use regex query, the column should be `keyword` type, otherwise the regex is applied to all the terms produced by tokenizer from the original text rather than the original text
+- To use regex query, the column should be `keyword` type, otherwise the regex is applied to all the terms produced by tokenizer from the original text rather than the original text itself

 ## NOT SUPPORTED
 - JOIN
 - aggregation(DISTINCT colName)
 - GROUP BY aggregation ORDER BY colName

+## CURRENT BUGS
+- parsing issue w/ time format